This Memorial Day,

-This Memorial Day, May 25, 2020, The Battle Within Foundation and the Buffalo and Erie County Naval and Serviceman’s Park will be hosting a non-denominational memorial service.
-We will be assembling at 9:00 AM in the shadow of the USS Sullivans, Croaker, and Little Rock.
-Under the theme “One Life-One Flag”, the park’s entire Heroes’ Walk will be blanketed with 7500 small American flags to represent each of those who have died since last Memorial Day.
+This Memorial Day, May 30, 2022, The Battle Within Foundation and the Buffalo and Erie County Naval and Military Park will be hosting a non-denominational memorial service.
+We will be assembling at 10:00 AM alongside the Vietnam Memorial.

 There will also be:

 • A non-denominational Memorial Service: Pastor Paul Emory, Chaplain for the

 • The National Anthem by opera soprano Andrea Todaro

 • Military honors will be presented by the U.S. Naval Sea Cadets, Ismalia Shrine Color

 Guard, the American Legion, and several local ROTC groups

 • Scheduled wreath-laying ceremonies at each monument along the Heroes' Walk

 • A special tribute to our first responders and the lives lost at the Tops Market including a song by the group Switch.

 The historic war memorials at the Buffalo & Erie County Naval & Military Park's Monuments Garden provide the quintessential place to honor all branches of the U.S. Armed Forces.
 Located on a green oasis along the waterfront, the Monuments Garden is home to many monuments, including the Iraq-Afghanistan Monument, Vietnam Memorial, Purple Heart Memorial, Hispanic, and Latino Memorial, and The Battle Within PTSD Monument.
 This space serves as a peaceful place for remembrance and reflection.